Eurovision Song Contest 1976: Format

-Returning artists

-Participants and results
+Contest overview

 The following tables reflect the officially verified scores given by each jury, adjusted after the transmission.
 During the live broadcast, France failed to announce the 4 points they awarded to Yugoslavia, an error overlooked by the scrutineer, Clifford Brown.
 Thus in the live show, Norway were placed 17th and Yugoslavia 18th.
 After the broadcast, the scores were adjusted and the two nations swapped places, with Yugoslavia's score being adjusted from 6 to 10 points, moving Norway down to last place.

 In terms of points gained as a percentage of maximum available, the winning UK entry from Brotherhood of Man is statistically the most successful winning Eurovision entry since the introduction of the 'douze points' scoring system inaugurated in 1975.